vaultdb/alchemy/README.md

 5. On the third machine (the honest broker), ensure that you have a copy of the repository and that the configuration files are populated with the correct worker configuration information.

-6. Run the example command on the honest broker, from the SMCQL repository:
+6. Run the example command on the honest broker, from the VaultDB repository:

     `$ ./build_and_execute.sh conf/workload/sql/comorbidity.sql remoteDB1 remoteDB2`